Unknown6656-Megacorp/Unknown6656.KalmanFilter/README.md

 # Unknown6656.KalmanFilter
-This library provides a light-weight generic K�lm�n filter for C# and .NET
+This library provides a light-weight generic Kalman filter for C# and .NET

 [TODO]